Abubakersiddique761/Abubakersiddique761/README.md

 <br/>

-- 🔭 I’m currently working on Software which is writen in ElectronJS
+- 🔭 I’m working on Software Development which is writen in ElectronJS
-- 🌱 I’m currently learning AI, Mobile Development, & Much More
+- 🌱 and I’m learning AI, Mobile Development, & Much More
 - 📫 How to reach me: ( Mail me ) Abubakersiddique761@gmail.com